NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Nivi Rhombodazzle - Major Curse.md

-**Major Curse:** Nivi curses unworthy adherents with recklessness.
+Nivi curses unworthy adherents with recklessness.
 Any time you are presented with a wager, you are compelled to accept, no matter the odds.
-If you succeed at aDC 40 Will check save, you can at least attempt to alter the stakes of that wager in your favor, but you must still accept.
+If you succeed at a DC 40 Will check save, you can at least attempt to alter the stakes of that wager in your favor, but you must still accept.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*